ytsibizov/tinderboxpedal/doc/RFCOMM message format.md

-# Reverse engineering the BLE message format used for app <-> amp communications
+# Reverse engineering the RFCOMM message format used for app <-> amp communications

 Data was collected using Bluetooth traffic snooping on Android phone.
 It was a surprise that some phones have problems capturing complete traffic (Nokia 6.1) while some have no problems (Samsung).

+The app can use both "Bluetooth Classic" (connected to "Spark 40 Audio" with RFCOMM protocol) and BLE (connected to "Spark 40 BLE" that has different MAC address).
+The data was captured from RFCOMM communications.

+It seems that BLE messages can be the same.
+At least subscribing to notifications produces similar results for Amp->App traffic.

+## Messages and frames

+In some cases (like report of configuration from amp to the application) the message can be too long to fit a single frame.
+In this case multiple frames are sent and

 ## Data frame format